gdiet/backup/README.md

 ### Mount The File System With A GUI

-Linux: No GUI support yet.

 If you want to write, update, or read files in the dedup file system, you have to "mount" it first.
 Note that the dedup file system must be initialized before you can mount it, see above.
 Here are the steps to mount the dedup file system:

-* If you have installed DedupFS in the repository directory as recommended, start the dedup file system by running `write-dedupfs` in the repository directory, e.g. by double-clicking.
+* If you have installed DedupFS in the repository directory as recommended, start the dedup file system by running `gui-dedupfs` in the repository directory, e.g. by double-clicking.
 * After some time the DedupFS GUI will open, showing log entries.
 * After some time a log entry will tell you that the dedup file system is started.
 * In the log entries, you see among others which repository is used and where the dedup file system is mounted.

 Notes:

+* The default mount point on Windows is `J:\`, on Linux `tmp/mnt`.
+To mount the file system somewhere else, call the script with a `mount=<mount target>` parameter.
+* On Linux, mount the dedup file system to an existing (empty, writable) directory.
 * Don't mount more than one dedup file system if you can avoid it.
 If you cannot avoid it, make sure the dedup file systems have unique mount points configured - see below.
-* The `write-dedupfs` creates a database backup before mounting the file system, so you can restore the previous state of the file system if something goes wrong.
+* The `gui-dedupfs` creates a database backup before mounting the file system, so you can restore the previous state of the file system if something goes wrong.
-* By default, `write-dedupfs` uses the current working directory as DedupFS repository.
+* By default, `gui-dedupfs` uses the current working directory as DedupFS repository.
 If you run the script from the command line, you can add a `repo=<target directory>` parameter in order use a different repository directory.
-* For additional options, read the `write-dedupfs` script and the paragraphs below.
+* For additional options, read the `gui-dedupfs` script and the paragraphs below.

 ### Mount The File System Without GUI

-Windows: If you want to mount the dedup file system without a GUI, run `write-dedupfs-console`.
-This behaves like `write-dedupfs` except that it does not start a GUI.
-So see above for more details on how `write-dedupfs-console` works.
+If you want to mount the dedup file system without a GUI, run `dedupfs`.
+This behaves like `gui-dedupfs` except that it does not start a GUI.
+So see above for more details on how `dedupfs` works.

-Linux: The `write-dedupfs` script mounts the dedup file system without a GUI.
-It behaves like the Windows `write-dedupfs-console`, except that it mounts the file system to `tmp/mnt` by default.
-To mount the file system somewhere else, call the script with a `mount=/target/folder` parameter.

-Notes:

-* On Linux, mount the dedup file system to an existing (empty, writable) directory.

 ### Mount The File System Read-Only

-If you want to mount the dedup file system read-only, use the `dedupfs` or `dedupfs-console` utility.
+If you want to mount the dedup file system read-only, use the `gui-readonly` or `readonly` utility.
 These utilities work analog to the write utilities.

 Why mount read-only?
 This can be handy if for example you want to look up files in your backups while making sure that you cannot accidentally add, change or delete files in the backup.

-### Configure The Mount Point

-By default, the DedupFS mounts the dedup file system to `J:\` on Windows and `/tmp/mnt` on Linux.
-The utilities accept a `mount=<mount point>` option to override the default.

 ### Configure Memory Settings